Back to the guides

 Speech production is one of the most demanding things humans do.
 You are simultaneously retrieving words, building grammar, planning sounds, monitoring your output, tracking the listener's face, and managing the social dynamics of the conversation.
 All in real time.

 When you speak without organizing first, working memory gets slammed.
 It is trying to figure out the point, find words for half-formed ideas, and track what you already said -- all at once.
 Under that load, speech production drops into a safe but sloppy default mode: linear narration.
-You just narrate your thought process in the order it hits you.

 That is rambling.
 And it is why rambling feels fine while you are doing it -- each sentence makes local sense -- but sounds unfocused to anyone trying to extract a point from the stream.
+Structure and vocabulary are two of the six skills of effective communication precisely because they reflect how well you manage this cognitive load.

 What Rambling Actually Costs You